araxiaonline/araxiacode.github.io/docs/wowapi/classes/HookScripts.md

 Now, whenever the left or right mouse button is pressed or released on the frame, the corresponding event handler will be called, and the appropriate message will be printed.

-## HookScript
+## Hook - OnMouseWheel

-Hooks a script handler to a frame event.
+Handles when a mouse scroll is used with a UIObject

 ### Parameters